-The Lost City of Norumbega
+The Lost City and Civilization of Norumbega

 The Accidental Discovery of Norumbega

-Columbus’s discovery of North America, set off a scramble for territory, resources and riches by the major European powers.
+Columbus’s discovery of North America set off a scramble for territory, resources and riches by the major European powers.
 Two of the main rivals and contenders for supremacy in the New World were Spain and England, who for centuries fought over which country would control the fabulous riches of the South and North America.
-Spain’s centers of power were Peru and Mexico, from which fleets of galleons regularly travelled back to the mother country laden with gold and the spoils of conquest.
+Spain’s centers of power were Peru and Mexico, from which fleets of galleons regularly traveled back to the mother country laden with gold and the spoils of conquest.

-The British were late comers to the New World and because they lacked wealthy colonies, they often resorted to piracy, raiding the Spanish convoys and coastal settlements.
+The British were late comers to the New World and because they lacked wealthy colonies they often resorted to piracy, raiding the Spanish convoys and coastal settlements.
 In 1568, a small British fleet left England and journeyed to Mexico where it raided several coastal settlements.
 But before it could make off with its booty, the British squadron was surprised and defeated by a stronger Spanish fleet.

 The few surviving vessels limped northward towards the little-explored coast of Texas.
 The British ships were in bad shape, damaged and overladen with survivors that they had taken on board from the other ships that had been sunk.
 Their prospects looked grim; there was no way that the surviving British ships could cross the Atlantic with so many men on board.
 Some of them would have to be left behind.

 The commander of the rag tag British fleet decided to set about 100 men ashore near what is now the northern part of Mexico.
 Some of the marooned sailors decided to walk south towards Mexico City and give themselves up; most of them spent the rest of their lives in Spanish prisons or doing forced labor.
 Almost none of the British sailors who surrendered ever saw Britain again.